ZupIT/beagle-docs/content/en/home/Resources/Analytics.md

 }
 ```

-Now see an snippet of how to generate this same payload:
+Now see a snippet of how to generate this same payload:

 {{< tabs >}}
 {{% tab name="Kotlin" %}}